Snowman Christmas Mantel Decor is easy to put together and showcases my love of the wintry feel of the holiday, even if we rarely get snow.

-This year we had other things going on up there so I begged, pleaded and cajoled him into cutting it down to fit in the fellowship hall (much lower ceiling, much smaller room).
+This year we had other things going on up there so I begged, pleaded, and cajoled him into cutting it down to fit in the fellowship hall (much lower ceiling, much smaller room).

-I wanted to create a snowy Christmas scene with touches of red and blue.
-Making the snow globes was the most fun of all.
-I always shop my house for items I’ve used in the past.
+When it comes to seasonal decor, I always shop my house for items I’ve used in the past.
 It’s fun to create an entirely new look by reusing decor from previous years.

-I was standing to the side, out-of-the-way, when I noticed a lady picked up one of my wine glass snow scenes from the kitchen island.
+I was standing to the side, out-of-the-way, when I noticed a lady picking up one of my wine glass snow scenes from the kitchen island.
 She reached inside and touched the faux snow.

 I have to give a special shout out to my sister, Melinda, for sending me a pair of gently used ice skates from Colorado.
 It completed my decor.
 Thanks, Melinda!

-Here’s my Christmas Mantel Decor.
+Here’s my Christmas Mantel Decor

 Here’s a close-up of a snow scene.